-In respect of the HIF Funding, this would not start to be repaid until the developer's return :
+In respect of the HIF Funding, this Funding would not start to be repaid until the developer's return:

-- a) exceeds a minimum of 20% on cost; and - b) 80% of any surplus above 20% on cost will be used to repay the HIF funding.
-The applicant has requested that the HIF Funding repaid should be reinvested in on site affordable housing by FBC. - c) 20% of any surplus would be retained by the Development Manager.
+- a) exceeded a minimum of 20% on cost; and - b) 80% of any surplus above 20% on cost would be used to repay the HIF funding.
+The applicant had requested that the HIF Funding repaid should be reinvested in on site affordable housing by FBC. - c) 20% of any surplus would be retained by the Development Manager.

-Once the HIF funding is fully repaid:
+Once the HIF funding was fully repaid: